scala/docs.scala-lang/README.md

 cd into the directory where you cloned this repository, then install the required gems with `bundle install`.
 This will automatically put the gems into `./vendor/bundle`.

-Start the server in the context of the bundle:
+Start the server in the context of the bundle (use `-I` for incremental builds):

-    bundle exec jekyll serve
+    bundle exec jekyll serve -I

+`It might take around 5 minutes at first but incremental compilations will be fast.`

 The generated site is available at `http://localhost:4000`

 If you add `--watch` at the end of the command line above, Jekyll will automatically watch for changes on the filesystem, and regenerate the site.
-It can take a few minutes for your changes to appear.
-Watch Jekyll's output.
-When you start up you'll see this:

-     $ bundle exec jekyll serve --watch
-     Configuration file: /Users/ben/src/scala.github.com/_config.yml
-                 Source: /Users/ben/src/scala.github.com
-            Destination: /Users/ben/src/scala.github.com/_site
-          Generating...
-                     done.
-    Auto-regeneration: enabled for '/Users/ben/src/scala.github.com'

-When you change a file, this output will tell you that jekyll is regenerating.
-It's not done until it says `done.`

-    Server running... press ctrl-c to stop.
-      Regenerating: 1 files at 2014-11-29 09:19:04 ...done.
-      Regenerating: 3 files at 2014-11-29 09:21:39 ...done.
-      Regenerating: 2 files at 2014-11-29 09:25:10 ...done.
-      Regenerating: 2 files at 2014-11-29 09:27:49

 If you get `incompatible encoding` errors when generating the site under Windows, then ensure that the console in which you are running jekyll can work with UTF-8 characters.
 As described in the blog